Cvmcosta/ltijs/docs/provider.md

 ### Routing and context

-Your tool can be used with an unlimited amount of platforms, that is the idea behind Lti, so it needs a way to track which platform and resource is currently being accessed and return the correct token information relevant to each context.
+Your tool can be used with an unlimited amount of platforms, that is the idea behind LTI, so it needs a way to track which platform and resource is currently being accessed and return the correct token information relevant to each context.

-In **Ltijs** this is done matching the context url with it's corresponding session cookies stored in the user's browser.
+In **LTIjs** this is done matching the context url with it's corresponding session cookies stored in the user's browser.

 - Url context formatting